Smart Saving Tips for International Students

 One of the biggest expenses you will incur while studying abroad is housing.
-You can reduce your housing expenses by choosing to participate in a homestay.
+Although this may not be an option during your first year of study, you can reduce your housing expenses by choosing to participate in a homestay.
 A homestay is where you will live with a host family in your new country during the duration of your program.
 A homestay can include meals and laundry, in addition to a room.
 This is also a great way to immerse yourself in the culture, meet new people, and pick up the local language very quickly.

 Smart Banking Choices